adityawadaskar/ce-capstone-website/README.md

 ```bash
 python ce-capstone.py
 ```
-If this step fails, it means that incorrect information was entered into the DB.
-Make sure to have the correct files present in the *app/static* folder.
+If this step fails, it means that incorrect information was entered into the DB (most likely) or the app code has bugs.
+Make sure the filenames provided in app.db match the files present in the *app/static* folder.

 ### Step 3: Update build files
 Certain components of the website (specifically the *Resources* page) need to be added in the post-processing: Without affecting the *app/build/resources/index.html* file, copy the contents of *app/static/resources/* into *app/build/resources/*